ds7-ds/Model-Airport/Engineering/Electrical Engineering/Test Labs/Test Lab 4/Test Lab 4.md

 ### Hypothesis

 > Testing Checkposts and Robot using TestLab4.py.
 Robot should be able to run around the airport and stop at each checkpost.
+Checkposts should be able to detect robot is at checkpost.

 ### Instructions